InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/README.md

 a battery backed storage, which is non-permanent.
 It can contain the AES device key.
 The eFuse is a permanent register, where important security settings are made.
 Besides, it can also contain the AES device key as well as the RSA key hash for verification.
+The [program-efuse-bbram](program-efuse-bbram) directory contains a small description and links to tutorials from Xilinx.

 ## Update Process

 Updating firmware and software is crucial to maintain security during the life-cycle of a device.
-In this directory, some advises are given on how to implement an update procedure.
+In the [update-process](udate-process) directory, some advises are given on how to implement an update procedure.

 ## Crypto API

 The Zynq Ultrascale+ has cryptography hardware for different algorithms with key handling integrated in the hardware.
-The chapter [Crypto API](crypto-api) describes how the hardware of the Zynq Ultrascale+ can be used in Linux with the Crypto API.
+The directory [crypto-api](crypto-api) describes how the hardware of the Zynq Ultrascale+ can be used in Linux with the Crypto API.

 ## TrustZone

 The Zynq Ultrascale+ supports the ARM TrustZone.
-The chapter [TrustZone](trustzone) describes the concept and shows the implementation of OP-TEE on the Xilinx zcu102 development board.
+The directory [trustzone](trustzone) describes the concept and shows the implementation of OP-TEE on the Xilinx zcu102 development board.

 ## Tools and Environment